sahithyandev/s2/src/content/docs/data-structures-and-algorithms/algorithms/05-recursion.md

 ### Recursive

-A recursive algorithm or function is a algorithm or function that calls itself directly or indirectly to solve a smaller version of its task.
-Recursion requires terminating or base conditions.
+A recursive algorithm or function is the one that calls itself to solve a smaller version of its task.
+Terminating or base conditions are required.

 ### Divide & Conquer